rsmusllp/king-phisher-plugins/README.md

 ![alt text](https://github.com/securestate/king-phisher/raw/master/data/king-phisher-logo.png "King Phisher")

 # King Phisher Plugins
 Plugins for the King Phisher Phishing Campaign Toolkit.
+Plugin support will be available for clients in the upcoming v1.3 release.
+Server plugin support will be available after that.

 These files are provided for use with [King Phisher][king-phisher-repo].

-## Installation
+## Client Plugin Installation
 Client plugins can be placed in the `$HOME/.config/king-phisher/plugins` directory, then loaded and enabled with the plugin manager.